alex-piccione/KrakenApiClient/README.md

 ---                  | ---                                                                | ---
-Get Balance          | Retrieve the owned and available amount <br/>of every currencies.  | Create Market Order  | Create an order at the current market price                        | List open orders     | List all the open orders                                           | List closed orders   | List all the closed order                                          |
+Get Balance          | Retrieve the owned and available amount <br/>of every currencies.  | Create Market Order  | Create an order at the current market price                        | Create Limit Order   | Create an order with a specified price                             | List open orders     | List all the open orders                                           | List closed orders   | List all the closed order                                          |
 Withdrawal Crypto    | Withdrawal cryptocurrency to a registered wallet.                  | The _wallet name_ must be registered in advance